bchenley/TorchSequence/README.md

 ## License

-TorchSequence is released under the [MIT License](link-to-license).
+TorchSequence is released under the [MIT License].

 ## Acknowledgments